EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/spec_equipment/v2/index.md

 ---

-#### The vehicle equipment is everything that exists within a car, including the options, engine, transmission, colors, and more.
+#### The vehicle equipment is everything that exists within a car, including the options, engine, transmission, colors, seat configuration, brake system, air conditioning, and more.

+_**Please note** that this resource **does not work** for vehicles that were released in 2001 or prior.
+We will introduce that dataset soon._

 ### Equipment Response Formats